jasongitmail/super-sitemap/README.md

 export const prerender = true; // optional

 export const GET = async () => {
-  // Get data for parameterized routes let blogSlugs, blogTags;
+  // Get data for parameterized routes however you need to; this is only an example. let blogSlugs, blogTags;
   try {
     [blogSlugs, blogTags] = await Promise.all([blog.getSlugs(), blog.getTags()]);